agcbls49/THESIS/README.md

 VocaSee is a Voice-Guided Indoor Object Finder Android Application for Visually Impaired Users

 ## Created By
-Amazing Grace O. Cabiles - Dataset Annotations and Machine Learning Model Training <br>
+Amazing Grace O. Cabiles
-Cyrelle Kristin P. Gapit - Android Application Developer <br>
+Cyrelle Kristin P. Gapit
-Francen P. Manalo - QA Tester <br>
+Francen P. Manalo

 ## Dataset
 A custom dataset was used for this project consisting of images captured under varying lighting conditions and was combined with supplementary images from Kaggle.
 The dataset was split into **80% train, 10% validation and 10% test** sets.
 All YOLO models were trained using this dataset with the following default YOLO configurations: images were resized to 640×640, a batch size of 16 was used, and training was conducted for 100 epochs.